adeverteuil/ansible-letsencrypt-nfsn/README.md

 challenge (return status "OK") if there is more than 10 days left to the certificate's expiry date.
 A copy of the work files must stay within reach in the `work_dir` though.

+## Note on reliability

+Sometimes the challenge validation fails, but then I run the playbook again and it succeeds.
+I don't know exactly why.
+Perhaps some HTTP requests take too long and the server times out.

+If that happens you also have to manually clean up and delete the challenge file.
+Or not.
+There is not security issue.

 # Copying